Doggies-Galore/dg.github.io/README.md

 [Visit the Site](https://doggies-galore.github.io/dg.github.io/)

-It's awful.
-I hate it.
-I would never, ever ship this.
-Ever.
+It's still awful, but it's a little better.
+Still, would never ship this.